timjogorman/RicherEventDescription/guidelines.md

 In some cases, APPOSITIVES may include multiple entities.
 In the case that there are more than 2 markables in the apposition, we will nest these using multiple, separate APPOS relations.

-- **AUTHOR**: Company **President**, **Mr. Johnson**

-We would create one APPOSITIVE in which **Mr. Johnson** would be the Head, and **President** would be the Attribute.
-Then, we would create a second APPOSITIVE with **President** as the Head, and **AUTHOR** as the Attribute.
-In these cases, we still would only include the HEAD of the first APPOSITIVE in other relations, thus, **AUTHOR** and **President** would not be eligible for inclusion in any other relation.
-You probably noticed that due to the nature of the nesting and the specificity of the proper name **Mr. Johnson**, the nesting worked right-to-left instead of left-to-right.
-We could not have had **President** be the attribute of both APPOSITIVE relations.
-The proper name takes precedent in determining APPOSITIVE phrases with multiple ENTITYs, as it is more specific on the specificity hierarchy:
-\\

 \centerline{Proper noun > pronoun > definite NP > indefinite specific